-Japan is a top travel destination – there’s no denying it.
-Everyone dreams of visiting this country and with the upcoming 2020 Summer Olympics in Tokyo, the number of visitors is expected to grow even more.
-A big part of Japan’s charm is due to its welcoming and polite culture, therefore it’s a good idea to preserve it by adapting to Japanese rules of behavior.
+Japan is a top travel destination – there is no denying it.
+Everyone dreams of visiting this country and with the upcoming 2020 (2021) Summer Olympics in Tokyo, the number of visitors is expected to grow even more.
+A big part of Japan’s charm is due to its welcoming and polite culture, therefore it is a good idea to preserve it by adapting to Japanese rules of behavior.

-1. Don’t talk on the phone or speak loudly on trains
+1. Do not talk on the phone or speak loudly on trains

-Japanese trains are one of the places where you’ll find the quietest human beings on the planet (if we don’t include the voice announcements).
-It’s a place that’s almost sacred – where people relax and have a moment of quiet in the frenzy of Japanese life.
+Japanese trains are one of the places where you will find the quietest human beings on the planet (if we do not include the voice announcements).
+It is a place that’s almost sacred – where people relax and have a moment of quiet in the frenzy of Japanese life.
 Sleeping, reading a book, browsing social media, playing a video game, listening to music, or watching a video are all things that take place on a train.
 When you are with some company, instead of talking, it is more polite to whisper.
 Some people respect quietness so much that depending on the time of day, those with small children get off the train at the following stop if their baby starts crying!
 Phones are strictly kept on silent mode and occasionally you will see someone forget to turn it off; they become quite embarrassed when their phone rings.
+Click here to read more about train etiquette in Japan.

 2. Light your cigarettes only in smoking areas

-One of the most inappropriate behaviors in Japan is eating while walking; it doesn’t matter whether it’s a sandwich, an onigiri, a bag of chips or ice cream.
+One of the most inappropriate behaviors in Japan is eating while walking; it does not matter whether it is a sandwich, an onigiri, a bag of chips or ice cream.
 Anyone who eats something while walking can be considered extremely rude and disrespectful.
-Also, don’t you dare sit on sidewalks or stair steps for a snack break!
+Also, avoid sitting on the sidewalks or stair steps for a snack break!
 The only place where it is allowed to eat on the street is in front of convenience stores or the street food stand where you ordered your food.
 Sitting on the station benches or at a park is also acceptable.
 Many convenience stores have a small space to sit down and eat inside, however, try not to spend more time than necessary so that other customers may use it as well.

 Drinking from cans or non-resealable containers can also be considered rude.
 You should drink and store the bottle inside your bag; do not walk with the drink in your hand to risk spillage!